Machine Learning Detection of Road Surface Conditions: A Generalizable Model using Traffic Cameras and Weather Data: Modeling methods

 For the Surface Condition Model, a set of 36 baseline CNN models are trained to identify the best performers, of which the best four (according to the criteria listed in Section \ref{selection}) are selected for further hyperparameter tuning.
 The 36 baseline models are comprised of a combination of six different architectures, three different uses of transfer learning, and the presence or absence of data augmentation.

 Six CNN architectures, which range in complexity, include DenseNet121 from \cite{densenet}, InceptionV3 from \cite{inception}, Mobilenet from \cite{mobilenet}, ResNet50 from \cite{resnet}, VGG16 from \cite{vgg16}, and Xception from \cite{xception}.
-Data augmentation is used to diversify the training set by applying transformations to the original images.
-Such transformations include adjusting the brightness and/or contrast in the image, and horizontally flipping the image.
-These augmentations are made automatically and randomly to images on the fly during model training, with replacement, to make the dataset more robust and varied \citep{tf}.
+Data augmentation is used to diversify the training set by applying transformations to the original images, including adjusting the brightness and/or contrast, and horizontally flipping the image.
+Augmentations are made automatically and randomly to images during model training, with replacement, to make the dataset more robust and varied \citep{tf}.

 Transfer learning involves using pretrained models where the backbone of the architecture (which include convolutional layers) is frozen; the weights are already learned from the commonly used ImageNet dataset \citep{imagenet}.
-The Keras library provides both the architectures and pre-trained weights that are used for this work \citep{keras}.
+Keras provides the architectures and pretrained weights used in this study \citep{keras}.
 The final layers of the architecture are the dense layers that ultimately result in the final classification, and will be referred to as the ``top” of the model.
 The top is always trained specifically on the NYSDOT dataset.
-Two different architecture tops are considered: 1) the generic top (referred to as ``GEN”) consists of a 2D global average pooling layer followed by three dense layers of size 1024, 512, and six (the output layer), and 2) the architecture-specific top (referred to as ``AST”) consists of layers that align with the original architecture.
-The third consideration is the exclusion of transfer learning meaning that all weights from all model layers are trained using the NYSDOT dataset.
-Thus, the use of transfer learning with two different tops (GEN or AST), as well as the exclusion of any transfer learning, comprise three choices related to transfer learning that are considered in the baseline search.
+Two different architecture tops are considered: 1) the generic top (``GEN”) consists of a 2D global average pooling layer followed by three dense layers of size 1024, 512, and six (the output layer), and 2) the architecture-specific top (``AST”) consists of layers that align with the original architecture.
+A third option excludes transfer learning entirely, training all model weights on the NYSDOT dataset.
+Thus, three configurations are tested: transfer learning with GEN, transfer learning with AST, and no transfer learning.